 -- a "HIT"-type camera

 -- a "HIT"-type camera.
-It's a common model, and was made by Tougodo, the originator of the real Hit camera.
+It's a common model, and was made by Tougodo, the originator of the real Hit camera (see details below).
 Like many other Hit-type cameras, it was produced with several colored leatherettes -- blue, red, green, yellow, brown, turquoise, and black.
 Collect them all.

 -- sometimes listed, but it's probably just a incorrect spelling of CMC -- like the Konica EYE being incorrectly listed as the Konica CYC because the E's look like C's.

 -- a "HIT"-type camera.
-Very common, and not to be confused with the CMC CAMERA -- below -- even though it was probably made by the same manufacturer.
+Very common, and not to be confused with the CMC CAMERA -- below -- even though they were made by the same manufacturer -- Tougodo Corp. (see HIT and TOUGODO, below).
 It is marked "CMC" on the top of the lens, but is marked "MADE IN JAPAN" on the bottom.
 Two speeds, I (1/50) and B. It came in a variety of body and leatherette colors.

 -- a "HIT"-type camera.
-Very common, and not to be confused with the CMC camera -- above -- even though it was probably made by the same manufacturer.
+Very common, and not to be confused with the C.M.C camera -- above -- even though they are the same, and both made by Tougodo.
 It is marked "CMC" on the top of the lens, and marked "CAMERA" on the bottom.
-Two speeds, I (1/50) and B. It came in a variety of body and leatherette colors.
+Two speeds, I (1/50) and B. Like the "plain" C.M.C, it came in a variety of body and leatherette colors.

 -- a "HIT"-type camera